Policy and Procedure Development and Implementation

 A policy or procedure review conducted by the Owner on the third year of the policy or procedure’s five-year review cycle.
 This type of review looks for minor changes to ensure a policy stays current.
 It may refer a policy for comprehensive review.

 Minneapolis College employees and students are responsible for following the policies, procedures and operating instructions.
 Any employee or student may request a revision of a policy or may initiate a new policy.
 The policy will be approved or not approved using the procedure (Procedure 1.01.01).

 Minneapolis College policies and procedures shall follow the same formatting system as used for Minnesota State policies and procedures.
 Within the policy or procedure, content should follow the format below:

 - Parts (numbered) and Subparts (lettered) for significant content distinctions.

 - Within Parts and Subpart, items may be further separated by using numbers or bullets.

 - The header of the policy or procedure shall include the policy or procedure:

-- The body of the policy shall include:
+- The body of the policy or procedure shall include:

-- The body of a procedure shall include:
+- The body of a procedure may include:

 - Process steps